FHafting/Arduino-Median-Filter/README.md

 ## Usage Instructions
 The example code provides some ways on how to use the provided functions.
 ### Declaring filter object
-Window size must be an odd value.
+Window size must be an odd value **under 15**.
 For best results, choose a window size between 5 - 11.
 ```
 //declare filter object as myMedian with a window size of 5
 Median myMedian(5);